Hulu-Med: A Transparent Generalist Model towards Holistic Medical Vision-Language Understanding: Discussion

 \section{Discussion}

-We have introduced Hulu-Med, an open-source and open-data medical generalist vision-language model for holistic understanding across medical text, 2D/3D images, and videos.
-Departing from many practices of post-training general-purpose VLMs for medicine~\cite{xu2025lingshu,chen2024huatuogpt}, Hulu-Med was built from a modular architecture, integrating a SigLIP visual encoder with an LLM decoder, to enable effective continuous pre-training and fine-tuning~\cite{zhai2023sigmoid,liu2023visual}.
-The model was developed through a multi-stage curriculum on a curated corpus of 16.7M publicly sourced and synthesized samples, spanning both general and medical domains across text and multimodal data.
-Extensive evaluations across 30 benchmarks, encompassing holistic modality understanding, in- and out-of-distribution tasks, and real-world clinical utility tasks, demonstrated that Hulu-Med achieved superior performance, establishing it as a transparent, cost-effective, and capable foundation model for diverse medical applications.
+We present Hulu-Med, the first transparent generalist medical VLM for holistic understanding of medical text, 2D/3D images, and videos.
+Hulu-Med is trained in a three-stage pipeline with the ever-largest open corpus of 16.7M samples, showing a cost-effective strategy with affordable computing.
+Hulu-Med's leading performance across 30 benchmarks, combined with its openness and unified understanding, establishes it as a foundational resource for medical AI.

-Hulu-Med was developed exclusively from open-access datasets, with a fully transparent workflow encompassing data curation, training protocols, and inference procedures.
-A primary data contribution lies in the unprecedented scale and diversity of Hulu-Med’s training corpus, which features broader modality coverage and integration of clinical and literature data for a wider array of downstream tasks, as compared to existing MedVLMs such as LLaVA-Med, HuatuoGPT-V, RadFM and Lingshu~\cite{li2023llava,chen2024huatuogpt,wu2025towards,xu2025lingshu} (Extended Tab.~\ref{tab:data_composition}).
-The superior performance of Hulu-Med underscores the significant potential of public data when systematically organized and integrated.
-Our results established that the strategic consolidation of diverse open-access resources represents a viable pathway to state-of-the-art medical VLMs.
-Furthermore, we have publicly released the full data curation pipelines, training algorithms, and model parameters (Extended Tab.~\ref{tab:stage2_data_corrected}-~\ref{tab:model_accuracy_updated}, Methods).
-This commitment to openness ensures full reproducibility and establishes a trustworthy foundation for clinical application, minimizing the privacy and copyright concerns typically associated with private data, blackbox training and proprietary models~\cite{4-lu2024multimodal,price2019privacy}.
+\textbf{Superior performance through guaranteed transparency and reproducibility.} Hulu-Med was developed exclusively from open-access datasets using a fully transparent workflow, from data curation to model release.
+Its training corpus is unprecedented in scale and diversity, integrating clinical and literature data across broader modalities than existing medical VLMs, such as RadFM and Lingshu ~\cite{li2023llava,chen2024huatuogpt,wu2025towards,xu2025lingshu} (Extended Tab.~\ref{tab:data_composition}).
+Hulu-Med's superior performance demonstrates that the systematic consolidation of public data is a viable pathway to state-of-the-art medical VLMs.
+To ensure full reproducibility and establish a trustworthy foundation for clinical application, we publicly release all data pipelines, training code, and model parameters (Extended Tab.~\ref{tab:stage2_data_corrected}-~\ref{tab:model_accuracy_updated}, Methods).
+This open approach mitigates the privacy and copyright risks inherent in proprietary models and private data~\cite{4-lu2024multimodal,price2019privacy}.